top of page

 WHERE

-OMTU will supply gloves, bags, and water.
-Please bring rakes, pruners, and waders or boots.
+We will supply gloves, bags, breakfast sandwiches and water.

 WHEN